-I-1-2-14.Appeals Council Reviews Fully or Partially Favorable Hearing Level Decision With Approved Fee Agreement
+I-1-2-14.Appeals Council Reviews Fully or Partially Favorable Hearing Level Decision with Approved Fee Agreement

-Last Update: 7/22/16 (Transmittal I-1-86)
+Last Update: 12/9/24 (Transmittal I-1-108)

 A. General

-As explained in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-11, if a hearing level decision maker approves a fee agreement in connection with a favorable (fully or partially) decision, and the Appeals Council (AC) takes an action that vacates the favorable decision, the AC also vacates the approval of the fee agreement and any authorization of fees under the agreement.
-If the AC issues a revised favorable decision on the case, it will approve or disapprove the fee agreement based on the circumstances that exist as of the date of the AC's decision (even when the AC adjudicates only through the date of the prior decision).
+As explained in Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-2-11, if a hearing level decision maker approves a fee agreement in connection with a favorable (fully or partially) decision, and the Appeals Council (AC) takes an action that vacates the favorable decision, the AC action also vacates the approval of the fee agreement and any authorization of fees under the agreement.
+If the AC issues a revised favorable decision on the case, it will approve or disapprove the fee agreement based on the circumstances that exist as of the date of the AC's decision (even when the AC adjudicates only through the date of the hearing decision).

 NOTE 1: